-The school deals with a wide continuum of children's behaviour on a day to day basis and most cases will be dealt with via school based processes.
+The setting deals with a wide continuum of children's behaviour on a day to day basis and most cases will be dealt with via school based processes.
 These are outlined in the following policies:

-- Behaviour management, including bullying/ online bullying and prejudice-based bullying - Online safety and other associated issues, including sexting/ 'youth produced sexual imagery' and extremist material - Children who runaway or go missing - Relationships and sex education
+- Behaviour management, including bullying/ online bullying and prejudice-based bullying - Online safety and other associated issues, including sexting/ 'youth produced sexual imagery' and extremist material - Children who runaway or go missing - Relationships education/ relationships and sex education

-The school will also act to minimise the risk of peer on peer abuse by ensuring we provide a safe environment, promotes positive standards of behaviour, has effective systems in place where children can raise concerns and provides safeguarding through the curriculum via PSHE and other curriculum opportunities.
+The setting will also act to minimise the risk of peer on peer / child on child abuse by ensuring the establishment provides a safe environment, promotes positive standards of behaviour, has effective systems in place where children can raise concerns and provides safeguarding through the curriculum via PSHE and other curriculum opportunities.
 This may include targeted work with children identified as vulnerable or being at risk and developing risk assessment and targeted work with those identified as being a potential risk to others.
 See Section 3: Safe Environment - children are safe and feel safe.